Early life of Lord Byron: Parents

+Lord Byron's family in the English Midlands can be traced back without interruption to Ralph de Buran who arrived in England with William the Conqueror in the 11th century.
+His land holdings are listed in the Domesday Book.

 Byron was the only child of Captain John Byron (known as 'Jack') and his second wife Catherine Gordon, heiress of the Gight estate in Aberdeenshire, Scotland.

 Byron's paternal grandparents were Vice-Admiral John Byron and Sophia Trevanion.
 Having survived a shipwreck as a teenage midshipman, set a new speed record for circumnavigating the globe and become embroiled in a tempestuous voyage during the American Revolutionary War, John had been nicknamed 'Foul-Weather Jack' Byron by the press.
 The rest of the Byron family seemed to have a knack for scandal, and a history of infidelity and debt.
 The poet's great-uncle, William, 5th Baron Byron had virtually ruined their ancestral estate at Newstead Abbey thanks to his constant spending, and had been tried for murder after a violent encounter in a London tavern.

 Byron's own father Jack was the sixth child and eldest boy of nine.
 Having attended school, and a military academy, he enlisted into the army.
 Even before he turned 21 he had developed a habit for spending, and constantly wheedled money out of his parents.
 While in his early twenties Byron's father Jack had previously been somewhat scandalously married to Amelia, Marchioness of Carmarthen, with whom he had been having an affair – the wedding took place just weeks after her divorce from her husband, and she was around eight months pregnant.
 The marriage was not a happy one, and their first two children – Sophia Georgina, and an unnamed boy – died in infancy.
 Amelia herself died in 1784 almost exactly a year after the birth of their third child, the poet's half-sister Augusta Mary.
 Though she succumbed to a wasting illness, probably tuberculosis, the press reported that her heart had been broken out of remorse for leaving her husband.
 Much later, 19th-century sources blamed Jack's own "brutal and vicious" treatment of her.